-At the suggestion of the employee representatives, the existing concept was revised in 2008 and made more transparent.
-Since then employee profit participation has been based on the Bertelsmann Value Added (BVA), the same performance index that determines the performance-based remuneration of management.
+Since 2008 employee profit participation has been based on the Bertelsmann Value Added (BVA), the same performance index that determines the performance-based remuneration of management.
 In other words, management bonuses and profit-participation payments develop comparably.
 When Executive Board members and other executives are paid high bonuses in a good year, the employees also receive high profit-participation payments – and conversely, in a weaker year everyone receives a lower payment.

-The profit participation scheme includes all the German operations of the Group's fully consolidated companies.
-RTL Group, Gruner + Jahr, Prinovis as well as companies with external shareholders maintain individual profit-participation models.
-Outside Germany, many locations and companies have similar success- and profit-participations models adapted to local requirements.
+The profit-participation scheme principally includes all the German operations of the Group’s fully consolidated companies apart from RTL Group and Gruner + Jahr.
+These and companies with external shareholders have similar success and profit participation models adapted to local requirements.

 In 2017, the Bertelsmann Group payed out €105 million from the 2016 profits, worldwide.